 Persimmon is a small tree with a luscious edible orange fruit, technically a berry.
 The word 'Persimmon' is an alteration of a word originally coming from an Algonquian language of the native Powhatan of coastal Virginia meaning 'dry fruit' due to its tannic skins.
 Persimmon is wild in the southeast United States, and a planted edible cultivar of the West coast.
 Different Persimmon species are also native to parts of Asia, and southeast Europe.
-Persimmon has a cultural tradition of use in many parts of the world including the Middle East, Spain and parts of the Mediterranean.
+Persimmon has a cultural tradition of use in many parts of the world including the Middle East, Spain and areas of the Mediterranean.
 Recently, I made my annual batch of fruit leather from planted Asian varieties in California to stock up for the winter and next year's camping season.
 It's probably one of the tastiest fruit leathers ever.
 The sugars in the fruit condense during the process and the flavor strengthens.
-Across parts of Asia, methods of drying Persimmons vary including the more well known hoskigaki style of drying.
+Across parts of Asia, methods of drying Persimmons vary including the more well known style of drying called hoshigaki.
 Different forms of the dried fruit can be found in markets and herb stores in especially in more populated urban areas, and pretty much everywhere on the West coast.

 Persimmon is in the Ebenaceae plant family.
 Of which, Persimmon and Ebony (which doesn't grow in the Southeast, but sometimes Persimmon heartwood is called Ebony) are probably the only two plants that folks in temperate North America would recognize.
 This plant family is usually associated with tropical and subtropical regions.
 Persimmon is of the Diospyros genus, meaning something like "God's Fruit" etymologically.
 The large edible Asian varieties of 'Fuyu' and 'Hachiya' most commonly sold in grocery stores are in this genus as well as the aforementioned wild Persimmon of the east, Diospyros virginiana.
 The 'Fuyu' and 'Hachiya' varieties are what I usually use to make fruit leather.
 Or, I slice and dry the fruit in chunks.
 They are planted all over California, sometimes in grand orchards, and now more often are found in suburban yards with large orange fruits decorating the tree even as the leaves have long fallen.